 - Reviewing job leads either online, in newspapers or through other means, but not actually applying for a position

 - Contacting an employer who does not have any current job openings

 To ensure that you get proper credit for your job search activities, make sure you keep a log detailing what the activity was, who you contacted and other specifics so that contacts can be verified by the WDW.

-The DWD also runs a job search website that allows job seekers to search for jobs, conduct employment research, build a resume, provide information for job seekers that have disabilities, are ex-offenders or veterans, and search for information on apprenticeship programs.
-To access the job search page, go here.
+The DWD also runs a job search website that allows job seekers to search for jobs, conduct employment research, build a resume, gather information for job seekers who have disabilities or are ex-offenders or veterans, and search for information on apprenticeship programs.

 If you are denied, you will get a written explanation from the Wisconsin Department of Workforce Development giving you instructions on how to file an appeal.

-You can file your appeal online, by mail, fax or in person.
+You can file your appeal online, by mail, by fax, or in person.
 The letter you receive from DWD will also include the deadline that you must file your appeal.

 After you file your appeal, you will be given a hearing in front of an administrative law judge (ALJ) that may take place either in person or by phone.
 You may hire an attorney to represent you and be prepared to present all the evidence you have to support your case for benefits.
 After the hearing, the judge will issue a written decision.